chromaui/chromatic-docs/bitbucket-pipelines.md

            - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN
 ```

-Now your pipeline will run Chromatic in the `main` branch and the example `branch` will show a message.

 <div class="aside">
-For more information on conditional pipeline execution, see the official BitBucket <a href="https://support.atlassian.com/bitbucket-cloud/docs/configure-bitbucket-pipelinesyml/">documentation</a>.
+Read the official BitBucket <a href="">conditional pipeline documentation</a>.
 </div>

+Now your pipeline will run Chromatic in the `main` branch and the example `branch` will show a message.

 ## UI Test and UI Review